 3 Top Reasons Why People Don’t Hire Virtual Assistants

-The results of our survey on why people are hesitant in contracting with a have been tabulated.
+The results of our survey on why people are hesitant in contracting with a Virtual Assistant have been tabulated.
 The results don’t surprise me.
 In fact, they are just what I thought they would be!

 22%: Trust